amazeeio/drupal-example-simple/README.md

     git clone https://github.com/amazeeio/drupal-example-simple.git drupal9-lagoon && cd $_
     ```

-3. Make sure you have pygmy stopped.
-Run `pygmy stop` to be sure.
+2. Make sure you don't have anything running on port 80 on the host machine (like a web server).
+If you previously used pygmy, stop it with `pygmy stop`.

 4. We already have a Lando file in this repository, so we just need to run the following command to get Lando up: